-As disclosed in Note 1 to the financial statements, IFES retrospectively adopted the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
-The adoption of this standard resulted in additional footnote disclosures over liquidity and changes to the classification of net assets.
-Our opinion is not modified with respective to this matter.
+As disclosed in Note 1 to the financial statements, IFES adopted the Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made on a modified prospective method as a resource recipient.
+The adoption of this standard resulted in additional disclosures.
+Our opinion is not modified with respect to this matter.